 - The maximum value per transaction which can be approved under omnibus route will be the same as per the materiality threshold as defined in the Policy.

 - Transaction of following nature will not be subject to the omnibus approval of the Audit Committee:

 l.
 Transactions which are not at arm's length or not in the ordinary course of business

 - Transactions which are not repetitive in nature

-- Transactions exceeding materiality thresholds as laid down in Clause 5 of the Policy
+- Transactions exceeding materiality thresholds as laid down in this Policy

 - Transactions in respect of selling or disposing of the undertaking of the company